srushti-714/AZ-900T0x-MicrosoftAzureFundamentals/Instructions/Labs/03-Deploy Azure Container Instances.md

    **Note**: You could also use the container IP address in your browser.

     Congratulations!
 You have used Azure Portal to successfully deploy an application to a container in Azure Container Instance.

     > **Congratulations** on completing the task!
 Now, it's time to validate it.
 Here are the steps:
-> - Click the (...) icon located at the upper right corner of the lab guide section and navigate to the Lab Validation Page.
+    > - Click Lab Validation tab located at the upper right corner of the lab guide section and navigate to the Lab Validation tab.
-> - Hit the Validate button for the corresponding task.If you receive a success message, you can proceed to the next task.
+    > - Hit the Validate button for the corresponding task.
-> - If not, carefully read the error message and retry the step, following the instructions in the lab guide.
+    > - If you receive a success message, you can proceed to the next task.
+If not, carefully read the error message and retry the step, following the instructions in the lab guide.
     > - If you need any assistance, please contact us at labs-support@spektrasystems.com.
 We are available 24/7 to help you out.

    Select the **Resources** tab, then in actions select deallocate to deallocate the VM, it will be Cost effective

+### Review
+In this lab, you have completed:
+- Create a container instance
+- Verify deployment of the container instance

 ## You have successfully completed this lab.